Malaysian Muslim lesbian couple caned in public punishment

-KUALA LUMPUR, Malaysia (AP) — Two Malaysian Muslim women convicted under Islamic laws for attempting to have sexual intercourse have been caned in a rare public whipping that was slammed by rights activists as a “grave miscarriage of justice.”
+KUALA LUMPUR, Malaysia (AP) — Two Malaysian Muslim women convicted under Islamic laws of attempting to have sexual relations were caned Monday in a rare public whipping that was slammed by rights activists as a grave miscarriage of justice.

-Lawyers and activists say more than 100 people witnessed the caning Monday in a Sharia court in northeast Terengganu state.
+Lawyers and activists said the women, aged 22 and 32, were seated on stools facing the judges and given six strokes from a light rattan cane on their backs by female prison officers.
+More than 100 people witnessed the caning in a Shariah courtroom in northeast Terengganu state, they said.

-Muslim Lawyers’ Association deputy president Abdul Rahim Sinwan said the women, aged 22 and 32, were given six strokes from a light rattan cane on their backs by female prison officers.
-He said the caning wasn’t harsh and was meant to educate the women so they will repent.
+Muslim Lawyers’ Association deputy president Abdul Rahim Sinwan said unlike caning under civil laws, the punishment under Islamic laws isn’t painful or harsh and was meant to educate the women so they will repent.
+The women, dressed in white headscarves and clothing, didn’t cry or scream but “showed remorse,” he said.

-But women’s groups called the caning “a form of torture” and warned it could worsen discrimination against people in Malaysia’s lesbian, bisexual, gay and transgendered community.

 Most Read Nation & World Stories